Fashion Designer: Educational Requirements for a Design Career in Fashion

 - Recently Updated

-Students interested in fashion and apparel design in Chicago, IL, have only a few schools to choose from.
+Students interested in studying fashion and apparel design in Chicago, IL, have only a few schools to choose from.
 Read about...

 - Online Fashion Design Degree Program Overviews

 - Advanced Fashion Design and Merchandising Technology: Coursework Overview

 - Bachelor of Fine Arts (BFA): Fashion Design and Merchandising Degree Overview